xwmx/nb/README.md

   items using the terminal or GUI web brower.

-  `browse` includes an embedded, terminal-first web application that renders [[wiki-style links]] as internal links, enabling you to browse your notes and notebooks in your terminal web browser, as well as seamlessly browse to and from the offsite links in bookmarks and notes.
+  `browse` includes an embedded, terminal-first web application that renders [[wiki-style links]] and #tags as internal links, enabling you to browse your notes and notebooks in your terminal web browser, as well as seamlessly browse to and from the offsite links in bookmarks and notes.

   To link to a note or bookmark from another, include the selector for the target item within double square brackets anywhere in the linking document: